ModischFabrications/MineGramBot/README.md

 - status

 ## Q & A

 Q: Why no docker?
 A: Because I can't access executables (minecraft!) from inside a container

+Q: Why not start the jar directly?
+A: many hosts are build on custom launchers, don't want to break that

 ## Dev notes

 ### Roadmap

+list players

 Start/save/stop server/service -> needs to be able to type commands in screen OR start server here --> /say group messages in minecraft

 resolve names to ids: search group for name, return id, group only implicit conversion -> message entity type "mention" get rank of all users -> \rank Robin =>\rank 213243